What is Vedic Science, Really?

 Addressing the Free Will Problem Scientifically

 The above model illustrates how a scientific theory can reconcile free will and determinism: the universe can be deterministic in the events, but indeterministic in the trajectories.
 Thus, what will happen is fixed, but who will do it is not.
-In one scenario, observer A goes over events X and Y. In another scenario, another observer B goes over events X and Y. If we look at the world as events—i.e. X and Y—then the world is unchanged.
+In one scenario, observer A goes over events X and Y. In another scenario, observer B goes over events X and Y. If we look at the world as events—i.e. X and Y—then the world is unchanged.
 But if we look at it as trajectories—i.e. A and B—then it has changed.

 The result of this approach is that we have three kinds of dynamical laws in nature.
 First, the law that predicts the events—i.e. what will happen.
 Second, the law that predicts the trajectories—i.e. who will do it.
 And the third, that predicts how it will be done.
 In other words, we can separate the laws of event prediction from the laws of experience prediction from the laws of matter distribution over the events and experiences.
 There can be an objective theory that says what will happen in the coming ages, without fixing what I will do.
 However, there would be a second theory that will predict my trajectory based on my choices and their consequences.
-There will also be a third theory which provides different material and causal explanations of the same events (and hence the observer’s experiences).
+There will also be a third theory that provides different material and causal explanations of the same events (and hence the observer’s experiences).

 The separation of these three theories cannot be overemphasized because if the events are not fixed then each individual is morally culpable for their actions forever and those actions then encroach on everyone’s free will forever thereby rendering the moral system biased towards those who come early in time and unfair to those who come later.
 This creates a problem of morality even if it could solve the problem of prediction.
-Conversely, if the fixing of events fixes the actors then there could never be any morality, because our actions are already predicted by the laws of nature so there is no choice, and without a choice there can be no responsibility.
+Conversely, if the fixing of events fixes the actors then there could never be any morality because our actions are already predicted by the laws of nature so there is no choice, and without a choice, there can be no responsibility.
 Finally, the separation between the events and material properties is necessitated because the conservation of material properties only deals with matter in the aggregate rather than as individual objects/observers/trajectories or events from which the trajectories are built.
 The problem of morality is therefore not merely a philosophical issue.
 Rather, the problem cuts into the heart of a physical theory as the separation between objects and events.

 The Law of Universal Events